‘Shame’ and ‘helplessness’: A Russian citizen’s view of the attack on Ukraine - NewsBreak

 These were the words that came to me via a private electronic message this morning, sent from across the globe from a man I know in Russia, who has watched as his nation has sent troops and artillery unbidden across the border of Ukraine and attacked a peaceful nation.

-I’ve been corresponding with him about this, asking periodically about how his fellow Russians felt about armed forces taking over a neighboring country simply because President Vladimir Putin wanted to take over.Chernobyl site targeted as Russia invades Ukraine
+I’ve been corresponding with him about this, asking periodically about how his fellow Russians felt about armed forces taking over a neighboring country simply because President Vladimir Putin wanted to take over.Russia-Ukraine: What to know as Russia attacks Ukraine

 The man I know is a former journalist who has traveled extensively.
 I had met him when he came to the U.S. on an educational foray.
 He’s in his early 30s, I think, and married.
 He’s bright and speaks and writes solid English.
 He has a broad worldview.
 I am not using his name because of his own stated concern about personal security.
 The free speech we enjoy isn’t free speech everywhere.
 Sometimes there are consequences.